 He married Helen (1856- ? ), a Virginia native who was seven years younger than he.

-Their known children were Pearl Troutman, May Troutman, Arthur Troutman, Grace Cocherell and Mina Mitchell.
+Their known children were Pearl Troutman, Emma "May" Troutman, Arthur S. Troutman, Grace Cocherell and Mina Grant Mitchell.

 Early in their marriage, the Troutmans moved to Arkansas, where their eldest child was born.
 But by December 1879, they were back in Franklin, Ottawa County for the birth of their next child, and where they remained as shown in the 1880 federal census.